ProView – EXPED Serac 35L Backpack

 EXPED has a winner here.
 A light and waterproof pack designed to be rugged at the same time.
 Traditionally those are contradictory features, but not here.
 This is my go-to pack for cold and fast missions in the alpine.
 Once spring rolls around, I am excited to try it out in ski mountaineering expeditions where I envision it being most practical.
 With a great overall design, there are small details that could be better designed.
 The previously mentioned carabiner closure system is not user-friendly (especially while wearing gloves) and the waistbelt buckles could be more robust.

-Aidan is a ski mountaineer based out of Colorado.
+Aidan Goldie is a ski mountaineer based out of Colorado.
 When he is not climbing and descending peaks in the American West, he is an outdoor educator, working with schools and nonprofits guiding groups through the Colorado wilderness.
+Connect with him on instagram @agoldie94.